-- ✓ Council has successfully operated an Access Committee over the past planning period that has provided information and input into planning and development and infrastructure matters, as well as advocacy for those with access and disability issues. - ✓ Crookwell Neighbourhood Centre Inc. operates an In-Home Emergency Respite for Carers Program which has been running for a considerable period.
+- Council has successfully operated an Access Committee over the past planning period that has provided information and input into planning and development and infrastructure matters, as well as advocacy for those with access and disability issues. - ✓ Crookwell Neighbourhood Centre Inc. operates an In-Home Emergency Respite for Carers Program which has been running for a considerable period.

-- Programs for education and employment for those with disabilities, - Respite for Carers (Crookwell Neighbourhood Centre Inc. operates an In-Home Emergency Respite for Carers Program), - Advocacy to regional and NSW Government and other service providers, and - Continued support for the Council's Access Committee - Conceptual development of a Disability Action Plan.
+- · Programs for education and employment for those with disabilities, - In-home care assistance, - Respite for carers (Crookwell Neighbourhood Centre Inc. operates an In-Home Emergency Respite for Carers Program), - Advocacy to regional and NSW Government and other service providers, and - Continued support for the Council's Access Committee